 Note: Unemployment claimants can also complete the weekly UI recertification procedure by phone.

-Georgia Federal Unemployment Benefits and Federal Income Taxes
+Learn About Georgia Unemployment Benefits and Federal Income Taxes